Earn college credit from your high school classes

 Here's a link to a video tutorial detailing the actual registration process on your registration day:

-Pay your Class Fees and/or Tuition for Under 100 courses by the Quarterly Tuition Deadline Day
+Pay your Mandatory Fees and/or Tuition for Under 100, Pre-Fall, and Credits in Excess of your Allowable Amount by the Quarterly Tuition Deadline Day

 To view payment deadlines, please see the Academic Calendar.